El Modena High School Cheerleading

 Tryouts:

-• Two-day workshop + evaluation day
+• One-day workshop + evaluation day

 • Judged by impartial cheer professionals and Coach